blab/norovirus/README.md

      `conda install -c conda-forge biopython`

 ### Getting started with own input files
-To create your own Norovirus trees, you will need to provide the sequences in the form of a fasta file, and name it sequences.fasta.
+To create your own Norovirus trees, you will need to provide the sequences in the form of a fasta file, and name it sequences_vipr.fasta.
 You will also need to provide metadata annotation files from the genomic detective norovirus typing tool.
 If you wish, you can also replace the reference sequence file with your own GenBank file, by naming it norovirus_outgroup and placing it in the config folder.

 Steps for creating genomic detective annotation files:
-1. Break sequences.fasta file into 3 using *`seqkit split sequences.fasta -n (number of sequences/3)`
+1. Break sequences.fasta file into 3 using *`seqkit split sequences_vipr.fasta -n (number of sequences/3)`
       * Ex. for 1981 sequences, n = 703 for 703,703, 575 sequences in 3 output files
 2. Put all output files into [norovirus typing tool](https://www.genomedetective.com/app/typingtool/nov/). **Be aware that this step might take a very long time to process, depending on how many sequences you pass in**.
 For example, ~2000 sequences took 24 hours for the tool to fully annotate.
 3. Place resulting csv files in the data folder, naming them genomicdetective_results1...2...3, etc for however many output files you have